-We first published this post a few years ago - we've updated it to include some recent innovations.
+We first published this post a few years ago - we've updated it a couple times to include some recent innovations.
 The article builds on the post listing gear to take on a week-long backpacking trip but concentrates on ratcheting down from lightweight to what is often called ‘ultralight’.

 What to take with you